-The underlying portfolio consists of 456 private companies, largely within the European mid-market and spread across different countries, sectors and vintages.
-At 30 September 2020, only 7 companies equated to more than 1% of the portfolio1 , with the largest single underlying company exposure being 3.5% (Action).
+The underlying portfolio has remained resilient during the global pandemic and has performed strongly.
+It consists of 456 private companies as at 30 September 2020, largely within the European mid-market and spread across different countries, sectors and vintages.
+At 30 September 2020, only 7 companies equated to more than 1% of the portfolio1, with the largest single underlying company exposure being 3.5% (Action).
 We have conducted a detailed analysis of the top 100 companies by value (equating to 57.2% of portfolio value1 at September 2020).
 Assessment of the companies is based on guidance from the private equity managers in addition to analysis conducted by Aberdeen Standard Investments:

 - Limited impact – minimal short-term negative impact, neutral impact or even improving business trends and tailwinds;

 - Moderate impact – some temporary trading and profitability impact in 2020 and possibly into 2021, however the investment thesis remains and the business is not expected to have covenant or liquidity issues;

 - High impact – business disrupted materially and will likely face covenant or liquidity issues in 2020.

 The findings from the analysis are reassuring and illustrate why we have confidence in the portfolio’s ability to weather continued uncertainty.
 98 of the top 100 companies are expected to see only a limited or a moderate / temporary impact (which equates to c.
 57% of SLPET portfolio value1).
 None of the top 10 companies by value are expected to see high or permanent impact from the crisis.

 At 31 March 2021, the Company had cash and cash equivalents of £62.5m.
 The Company has an undrawn £200m syndicated revolving credit facility, provided by Citi, Societe Generale and State Street Bank International that expires in December 2024.